-The first question asked by a merchant is usually - what are your credit card processing rates?
-As a former e-commerce business owner, I can understand their concern.
-And while fees are a very important aspect of the decision-making process, there are other points that should be taken into consideration.
+The first question asked by a merchant is usually – what are your credit card processing rates?
+As former e-commerce business owners, the concern is understood and valid.
+While merchant services fees are a very important, and costly part of the decision-making process, other questions should also be asked.
 Making sure that the payment processor is the correct fit for your company will usually take a little investigation and asking of questions to start but will pay off in the future.

-There are other factors besides pricing that should be of importance when choosing a merchant services company.
-Having a credit card processor that can provide you the services to help you grow as a company can be very beneficial in the future.
+Other factors besides pricing should be of importance when choosing a merchant services company.
+Having a credit card processor that can provide you with the services to help you grow as a company can be very beneficial in the future.
 Merchants should consider checking to make sure that their processor can provide services or equipment, such as;

 - Point of Sale systems

 - Payment Gateway Services with a Virtual Terminal